When I published my first “What I Eat In A Day” post a few months ago, I had no idea what to expect.

 Lately, I’ve been craving savory food for breakfast.

-Today was two homemade english muffins–one of my favorite recipes in my 2nd cookbook–toasted in the oven with organic vegan buttery spread, kale sautéed with olive oil and garlic, and caramelized cherry tomatoes.
+Today was two Homemade English Muffins–one of my favorite recipes in my new cookbook–toasted in the oven with organic vegan buttery spread, kale sautéed with olive oil and garlic, and caramelized cherry tomatoes.

 It looks fancy, but honestly the tomatoes took under a minute to prepare, and all I did for the kale was throw it into the cast-iron skillet the day before and let it cook as I put my groceries away.